 Yes, you do require a referral to see Dr Winder.

-Dr Winder’s consulting fees are in line with the other neurosurgical practices in Sydney.
-Further details of this can be obtained by contacting his office.
+A/Prof Winder’s consulting fees are in line with the other neurosurgical practices in Sydney.
+Further details of this can be obtained by contacting his rooms.
 The options of payment include by EFTPOS, credit card, cash or cheque.

-Dr Winder is happy for you to bring someone to your appointment.
-It is often helpful to have a support person who can also ask questions and hear the information Dr Winder gives you.
+A/Prof Winder is happy for you to bring someone to your appointment.
+It is often helpful to have a support person who can also ask questions and hear the information A/Prof Winder gives you.

-Parking is available at St Vincent’s clinic as well as St Vincent’s Public Hospital, located next door to the clinic.
+Parking is available at St Vincent’s clinic as well as St Vincent’s Public Hospital, located next door.
 There is limited street parking.
 Patients using public transport have a bus stop next to the hospital or if coming by train, the clinic is a short walk from King’s Cross train station.

-Dr Winder prefers to look at a hard copy of your scan as well as the report.
-Please bring either the printed films or a disc as supplied by your medical imaging provider.
-Many images are now available online, but please confirm the location of where your scans were done prior to your appointment to determine if we can access images.
+A/Prof Winder prefers to look at your scans electronically.
+Please bring either the printed films or a disc as supplied by your medical imaging provider if an electronic copy is not available.
+Most images are now available online, but please confirm the location of where your scans were done prior to your appointment to determine if we can access images.

-No Dr Winder does not provide medico legal services
+No A/Prof Winder does not provide medico legal services

-Dr Winder treats conditions involving the brain, spine and peripheral nerves.
-Dr Winder has extensive experience in minimally invasive spine surgery, complex spine surgery, pituitary surgery and skull base surgery.
+A/Prof Winder treats conditions involving the brain, spine and peripheral nerves.
+A/Prof Winder has extensive experience in minimally invasive spine surgery, complex spine surgery, pituitary surgery and skull base surgery.

 If further tests or investigations are required after your appointment we will provide referrals for these and are happy to assist you in making these appointments if required.